Jump To

 Planetary Positions

-Saturn, Rahu, and Ketu transits are especially important.
+Saturn, Rahu, and Ketu transits are crucial.
 Mercury and Venus must be favorable for weddings; Sun-Moon conjunction favors homams.

 Rahu Kalam